World Boxing Association: Title reduction plan

-At super lightweight, Gervonta Davis vacated his Regular title on December 8, 2021, leaving then Super champion Josh Taylor as sole champion.
-Taylor was then ordered to face former Interim champion Alberto Puello on March 9, 2022, but was stripped on May 14 for failing to sign the contract.
-Puello was then ordered to face Batyr Akhmedov on June 12 following a panel to determine the next challenger, with Puello winning via split decision on August 20 to become champion.
+At super lightweight, Gervonta Davis vacated his Regular title on 8 December 2021, leaving then Super champion Josh Taylor as sole champion.
+Taylor was then ordered to face former Interim champion Alberto Puello on 9 March 2022, but was stripped on 14 May for failing to sign the contract.
+Puello was then ordered to face Batyr Akhmedov on 12 June following a panel to determine the next challenger, with Puello winning via split decision on 20 August to become champion.
+The Interim title was contested by Ohara Davies and Ismael Barroso on 6 January 2024, following an injury sustained to champion Rolando Romero.
+While it was expected that Romero would face the winner as soon as he was able, he instead defended his title against Isaac Cruz on 30 March, losing via TKO.

-At welterweight, the WBA ordered a 4-man box off on September 16, 2021, consisting of Super champion Yordenis Ugas against Eimantas Stanionis and Regular champion Jamal James against Radzhab Butaev, with the winners set to face each other to determine one champion.
-On October 20, the WBA initially rejected permission from Ugas to unify with WBC and IBF champion Errol Spence Jr., while Butaev defeated James via TKO on October 30 to become Regular champion.
-On February 8, 2022, it was announced that Ugas and Spence Jr. would indeed unify on April 16, followed by the announcement of Butaev vs Stanionis on the undercard on February 21.
-On April 16, Stanionis defeated Butaev via split decision to become Regular champion, while Spence Jr. defeated Ugas via TKO to become Super champion.
-Following this on November 21, the WBA granted special permission for Spence Jr. to defend his titles against former unified champion Keith Thurman, while Stanionis was instead ordered to face Vergil Ortiz Jr., with the winners set to meet.
-Former Interim champion Gabriel Maestre was not included in the WBA's box off, and subsequently did not receive any title shot.
+At welterweight, the WBA ordered a 4-man box off on 16 September 2021, consisting of Super champion Yordenis Ugas against Eimantas Stanionis and Regular champion Jamal James against Radzhab Butaev, with the winners set to face each other to determine one champion.
+On 20 October, the WBA initially rejected permission from Ugas to unify with WBC and IBF champion Errol Spence Jr., while Butaev defeated James via TKO on 30 October to become Regular champion.
+On 8 February 2022 it was announced that Ugas and Spence Jr. would indeed unify on 16 April, followed by the announcement of Butaev vs Stanionis on the undercard on 21 February.
+Stanionis would go on to defeat Butaev via split decision to become Regular champion, while Spence Jr. defeated Ugas via TKO to become Super champion.
+Following this on 21 November, the WBA granted special permission for Spence Jr. to defend his titles against former unified champion Keith Thurman, while Stanionis was instead ordered to face Vergil Ortiz Jr., with the winners set to meet.
+However, an undisputed title fight between Spence and WBO champion Terence Crawford was announced on 25 May 2023, taking place on 29 July, with Crawford winning via TKO.
+Stanionis Vs Ortiz Jr. was scheduled to take place on 8 July following a delay from 29 April, but was again called off following medical issues with Ortiz Jr. Stanionis instead faced former Interim champion Gabriel Maestre, who was not included in the WBA's initial box off despite being the final Interim champion before the ABC Letter.
+Stanionis defeated Maestre via UD on 4 May 2024.
+On 31 August, Terence Crawford vacated his welterweight WBA Super title after winning the WBA super welterweight title on 3 August, leaving Stanionis as the sole champion.